iisys-sns/vad/README.md

 ($ vad rotate)
 ```

-Rotate Wireguard keys for your first configured device while the vpn is active:
+Rotate WireGuard keys for your first configured device while the vpn is active:

 ```sh
 $ vad up         # Remembers the configuration from `vad up de pl se` and builds a 3 hop tunnel